TroySchennum/TroySchennum/README.md

 ### Hi there, I am Troy! 👋

-I am a Web Developer with extensive experience in the product development lifecycle working in Medical & Telecom domain projects.
+I am a Web Developer with extensive experience in the product development lifecycle.
 I am interested in UI, UX, Web Performance, JavaScript, and all things related to Web.

 - 🔭 I’m currently working on React and Java
 - 👯 Would love to collaborate on anything related to Web